 We contribute with Glamour Brazil magazine with posts about the hottest spots in town.
 In this posts we listed 6 Boutique Hotels in NYC that attract some of the coolest guests.

-We’ve translated the article, that is originally in Portuguese, so everyone can understand!
+We’ve translated the original article, that is originally in Portuguese, so everyone can understand!
+We selected some boutique hotels in NYC to share with you.
+Some newer, some older but still great!

 Built in the 1920’s, the hotel was considered one of the best in town.
 At the time, everyone passing through Times Square (between 1938 and 1951) would certainly enter the hotel to go to Diamond Horseshoe – a club / theater serving dinners in the basement of the hotel.